ekcorso/BoxingScheduler/README.md

 Instead, I use `URLSession` to fetch the raw HTML from the scheduling site and then parse it into Swift objects with `SwiftSoup`.
 The user can select the classes they want to “watch” for openings and get a notification when someone drops the class so they can sign up for it.

+## License

+This project is licensed under the BDS 3-Clause License.
+See the [LICENSE](./LICENSE.txt) file for details.

+## Contact

+For any inquiries or questions, please contact me at https://www.emilykcorso.com/contact.